-For referrals and admissions please contact iCare’s central admissions department, known as iCentral, at:
+For referrals and admissions please contact iCare Health Network’s central admissions department, known as iCentral, at:

 Phone (860) 812-0788

-iCentral manages referrals and admissions for all iCare Health Network post-acute, skilled nursing communities.
-There is no need to call a nursing facility directly as this office can answer all your questions and handle all your admissions needs.
+iCentral manages referrals and admissions for all iCare Health Network post-acute, skilled nursing care centers.
+In most cases, there is no need to call a nursing facility directly as this office can answer all your questions and handle all your admissions needs.

 iCentral is available 24 hours a day, seven days a week, 365 days per year and accepts referrals and admissions from hospitals, assisted living and skilled nursing facilities, home care companies, residences, health care providers and many other sources from across the state and region.